 Once core functional jobs are isolated, you can identify the underlying reasons behind those jobs.
 These desired core functional job outcomes are discrete and measurable.
 They essentially determine how to measure job success.
 By isolating desired outcomes, you now have tangible, objective benchmarks to determine how users will assess if a product or service can result in better or more reliable outcomes.

-- Stop their baby from crying or getting fussy
+-Have things that stop a baby from crying or getting fussy

-- Be prepared to look presentable
+-Have things needed to look presentable

 3. Social and Emotional Dimensions of The Core Functional Job